JuliaAI/CategoricalDistributions.jl/README.md

 ```

-## Measures over finite labelled sets
+## Measures over finite labeled sets

-There is, in fact, no enforcement that probablilities in a
+There is, in fact, no enforcement that probabilities in a
 `UnivariateFinite` distribution sum to one, only that they be
 non-negative.
 Thus `UnivariateFinite` objects can be more properly
 understood as an implementation of arbitrary non-negative measures
-over finite labelled sets.
+over finite labeled sets.

 ## What does this package provide?

 - A new type `UnivariateFinite{S}` for representing probability
   distributions over the pool of a `CategoricalArray`, that is, over
-  finite *labelled* sets.
+  finite *labeled* sets.
 Here `S` is a subtype of `OrderedFactor`
   from ScientificTypesBase.jl, if the pool is ordered, or of
   `Multiclass` if the pool is unordered.